FraAlle/Cybersecurity/TryHackMePlatform/Cyber_Defence_Frameworks/README.md

 *   Severity: is the level of danger
 *   TALP: traffic light protocol is a set of designations to ensure that sensitive information is shared with the appropriate audience.
 *   PAP: permissible actions protocol is used to indicate what an analyst can do with the information , if an attacker can easy detect the analysis state or the defensive action in place.

+## TLP
+Traffic Light Protocol was created to facilitate greater sharing of potentially sensitive information and more effective collaboration, is a set of four labels used to indicate the sharing boundaries to be applied by the recipients.
+The four labels are TLP:RED, TLP:AMBER, TLP:GREEN, TLP:CLEAR.
+*   TLP:RED: is used when information cannot be effectively acted upn without significant risk for the privacy, reputation or operations, recipients may therefore not share TLP:RED information with anyone else.
+*   TLP:AMBER: limited disclosure, recipients can only spread this on a need-to-know basis within their organization and its clients.
+TLP:AMBER+STRICT restricts sharing to the organization only.
+*   TLP:GREEN: limited disclosure, recipients can spread this within their community, it can be used when information is useful to increase awareness within their community.
+*   TLP:CLEAR: recipients can spread this to the world, there is no limit on disclosure.